 - Don't use alcohol or peroxide!
 When cleaning the outside of it (washing your hands with anti-bacterial soap first!), it is best to use warm water and a cotton swab.
 Do not use alcohol or peroxide!
 Instead, apply some antimicrobial or germicidal soap to the area and the jewelry, and move the jewelry back and forth.

 - Secretion is normal.
 Don't worry about that yellow stuff coming out.
 It's not an infection, but rather an indication that your new piercing is healing.
 It's a secretion that contains lymph and dead cells, and it is perfectly normal.

-- Avoid cigarettes and alcohol.
+- Avoid cigarettes, alcohol, and sexual activities that could irritate the piercing.
 Smoking cigarettes or consuming alcohol during the healing process can cause discomfort and prolong the actual time it takes for your body to heal.
 Both should be avoided, along with any type of sexual activities that may aggravate the piercing, such as oral sex or heavy make-out sessions.
-With the proper care, it should only take about a week before you're healed enough to test out your new piercing on your partner ;D
+With the proper care, it should only take about a week before you're healed enough to test out your new piercing on your partner.

 - Switch out your piercing after.
 You may want to change your piercing jewelry once the swelling goes down.
 It's important to switch to a slightly shorter piece to lessen potential tooth and gum damage, especially with tongue rings.
 You should wait until the initial healing period is up (6-8 weeks) before removing the jewelry you were pierced with, and remember to only touch it with clean hands!

 - Biotene / Tech 2000.
 Produced by Care-Tech Laboratories, Inc., this is the most recommended anti-microbial mouthwash for the care of your new oral piercing.
 It is highly effective at reducing bacteria, while also being very gentle on oral tissue.